filswan/swan/README.md

 Swan Client is a pragmatical tool to help client and miner automated the offline deal sending and importing process.

 In Swan project, a client is defined as a user who want to send out a deal, and a miner is a Filecoin node who want to import and sealing the deal to Filecoin network.
-## Want to use this project?

-## Basics

-1. Fork/Clone
-1. Activate a virtualenv
-1. Install the requirements

 ## Using the Swan API